 This book presents a balanced analysis of perestroika with an eye to the ongoing political, social and cultural changes.
 It is based on papers prepared for a conference on "The First Five Years of Perestroika: What Have We Learned?
 What Has Gorbachev Learned?" held at Georgetown University.

-Preface and Acknowledgments -- USSR Population By Republic -- Introduction -- Stepping off the Treadmill of Failed Reforms? -- The Soviet Economy on a Treadmill of Perestroika: Gorbachev's First Five Years -- Social Change in the USSR Under Gorbachev: Population, Health and Environmental Issues -- Perestroika as Process: Lessons from the First Five Years -- Imperial Endgame: Nationality Problems and the Soviet Future -- Glasnost: A Cultural Kaleidoscope -- Alternative Prose and Glasnost Literature -- Gorbachev and Europe: An Accelerated Learning Curve -- Perestroika and U.S.-Soviet Relations: The Five-Year Plan No One Devised -- Lessons for Western Theories of International Security and Foreign Relations -- The Soviet Union in 1990 -- Epilogue: The View in 1991 -- Chronology of Major Events: March 1985—January 1991 -- Changes in Leadership Bodies
+0. Introduction 1.
+Stepping off the Treadmill of Failed Reforms?
+2. The Soviet Economy on a Treadmill of Perestroika: Gorbachev's first Five Years 3.
+Social Change in the USSR Under Gorbachev: Population, Health and Environmental Issues 4.
+Perestroika as Process: Lessons from the first Five Years 5.
+Imperial Endgame: Nationality Problems and the Soviet Future 6.
+Glasnost: A Cultural Kaleidoscope 7.
+Alternative Prose and Glasnost Literature 8.
+Gorbachev and Europe: An Accelerated Learning Curve 9.
+Perestroika and U.S.-Soviet Relations: The Five-Year Plan No One Devised 10.
+Lessons for Western Theories of International Security and Foreign Relations 11.
+The Soviet Union in 1990